-TONIGHT: Mostly cloudy and breezy with light snow showers and flurries possible in RI and gusts up to 40 mph early, then decreasing to 7-15 mph with gusts to 20 mph by late night.
+TONIGHT: Mostly cloudy and breezy with light snow showers and flurries possible in RI and southeast MA.
+1/2" or less is possible in southern portions of Ocean State and Bay State gusts up to 40 mph early, then decreasing to 7-15 mph with gusts to 20 mph by late night.
 Low temperatures in the single digits to lower teens in Bay State West and North & Granite, while teens and lower 20s will be found elsewhere.